YannickJadoul/PyGellermann/README.md

 - must contain at most $n/2$ reversals (A-B or B-A transitions);
 - must provide a correct response rate close to 50% chance when responses are provided as simple alternation (ABAB...) or double alternation (AABBAA... and ABBAAB...).

+A full, open access manuscript introducing PyGellermann and describing its scientific applications and limitations has been published in BMC Research Notes, and is available [here](https://bmcresnotes.biomedcentral.com/articles/10.1186/s13104-023-06396-x).
+It can be cited as follows:

+> Jadoul, Y., Duengen, D., & Ravignani, A. (2023).
+PyGellermann: a Python tool to generate pseudorandom series for human and non-human animal behavioural experiments. *BMC Research Notes, 16*(1), 135. https://doi.org/10.1186/s13104-023-06396-x

 ## Installation
 PyGellermann is available on PyPI and can be installed using pip: